Engee documentation

 Out[0]:

-As we can see in this example, by the condition of the control function the increment of the counter inside the subsystem is performed.
+As we can see in this example, according to the condition of the control function, the counter increment is performed inside the subsystem.

 Conclusion

-In this demonstration we have broken down all the variants of Subsystems that you may encounter in Engee and use in your projects.
+In this demo, we have analyzed all the Subsystems options that you can find in Engee and use in your projects.